-- undertakings parties to the merger jointly, in the case of a merger, or those undertakings acquiring joint control as the case may be; - (ii) the undertaking acquiring the controlling interest; and - (iii) the undertaking offering to acquire the other undertaking in case of a public offer of acquisition.
+- undertakings that are a party to the merger jointly, in the case of a merger, or those undertakings acquiring the control, in the case of an acquisition of the control; or - (ii) the undertaking offering to acquire the other undertaking in case of a public offer of acquisition.

-The notifying party must pay a notification filing fee amounting to 15,000 Lek (approximately EUR 125).
+The notifying party must pay a notification filing fee amounting to 15,000 Albanian Lek (approximately €122).
 The payment statement of this fee should be submitted to the ACA at the moment of filing the notification.